gnunet-android

 135 /**

-138 * of the buffer and the new string.
+138 * Grows the buffer if necessary.

 139 *